 Although The Atonement is only 34 pages and can be read in less than an hour, it's not light reading.
 Written by the Scottish-born Reformed theologian, John Murray, The Atonement covers important theological topics such us justification, predestination, propitiation, reconciliation, and redemption.
 These are topics I used to teach to international 6th-grade students in China; however, if you're unfamiliar with these terms, I wouldn't recommend starting with Murray's book.
 Murray taught at Princeton Seminary and helped found Westminster Theological Seminary before going Home to be with the Lord in 1975.
 His language is not from 2017, and it's of an academic nature.
 Murray defines the atonement as "the term that has come to be widely used to denote the substitutionary work of Christ which culminated in the sacrifice of Calvary."
 If that excites you, I recommend dropping 99 cents for the Kindle edition or four bucks for the booklet.
 The Atonement is divided into five short chapters and contains a preface, conclusion, a bibliography containing several works from the 1800s, a short biography of John Murray, and a description of Chapel Library Resources, the book publisher.

-I am an Alpha lovin' Hafu TCK Hoosier who is married to an Omega lovin' WASP Hoosier, & we are educators who have one married kiddo, one college student, and one middle schooler.
-This mixed bunch called the Wickershams once lived in the Middle Kingdom, but now reside in Southern Indiana.
-To Him be blessing and honor and glory and might forever and ever!
+I am an Alpha-lovin' Hafu TCK Hoosier who is married to an Omega-lovin' WASP Hoosier, & we are educators with two married daughters and one 8th-grade boy.
+This mixed bunch, known as the Wickershams, once lived in the Middle Kingdom but now resides in Southern Indiana.
+To Him be glory, majesty, dominion, and authority, before all time and now and forever.

 Thursday, October 5, 2017